 Raspberry Pi Hat powered by two PCM5100 DACs paired with TPA3110 D-class amp

 Availability The new and updated board design is coming back from the factory in January.
-It introduces the single DAC version of the board together with a few other improvements.
-I'm working towards…
+It introduces the single DAC version of the board and a few other improvements.
+I'm working towards the Media…

 Read More…The new and updated board design is coming back from the factory in January.
-It introduces the single DAC version of the board together with a few other improvements.
-I'm working towards the Media Center version of the both versions of the board (encased into Aluminum housing) and moving towards the 8-channel version using CM4/CM5 modules (Q1-Q2 2025).
+It introduces the single DAC version of the board and a few other improvements.
+I'm working towards the Media Center version of both versions of the board (encased into Aluminum housing) and moving towards the 8-channel version using CM4/CM5 modules (Q1-Q2 2025).

-HiFi-Amped Raspberry Pi Hat is a pair of PCM5100 HiFi DACs combined together with a highly efficient TPA3110D2 D-class amplifier each.
+Amped Raspberry Pi Hat is a PCM5100 HiFi DAC combined together with a highly efficient TPA3110D2 D-class amplifier.
 It brings all the best from the HiFi Raspberry Pi Hat model and adds an onboard amplifier to form a complete solution that can be paired with speakers directly.
 It uses an external power source to feed hungry amps and host Pi using an onboard drop-down converter.
-Boards use 4-layer PCBs to ensure good signal protection to keep that noise low.
-Both amps can be shut down using GPIO pins, so you can be sure the speakers will be dead quiet when they are not in use.

 What is special about the Raspberry eco-system is of course its community support.
 Being a not-so-strong software developer, I often have to rely on the work that other people did and baked into the base Raspbian image.
 Attaching a DAC, Ethernet, and IR reader is as simple as adding 3 lines into config.txt